-New York Times-bestselling author and former National Geographic journalist
+New York Times-bestselling historian and former National Geographic journalist

 Photo credit: Paul Versluis